MiguelCastela/SD-Search-Engine/README.md

-Search engine project developed for the Distributed Systems Course - third year second semester
+Search engine project developed in Java for the Distributed Systems Course - third year second semester of the degree in informatics engineering at the University of Coimbra